convexengineering/gpkit/docs/source/advancedcommands.rst

 after the optimization is performed.
 For example, if the efficiency :math:`\nu` of a motor is not a GP-compatible variable, but :math:`(1-\nu)` is a valid GP variable, then :math:`\nu` can be calculated after solving.
 These evaluated free variables can be represented by a ``Variable`` with ``evalfn`` metadata.
+When constructing an ``evalfn``, remember that square-bracket access to variables pulls out magnitudes: use round-bracket access (i.e. ``v(var)``) to ensure unit correctness.

+.. literalinclude:: examples/evaluated_free_variables.py

 Note that this variable should not be used in constructing your model!

-.. literalinclude:: examples/evaluated_free_variables.py

 For evaluated variables that can be used during a solution, see :ref:`sgp`.